bogzbonny/yeehaw/.openhands/microagents/repo.md

 - Run `cargo test -p yeehaw --no-fail-fast` for testing

 Guidelines:
+- Never import new libraries unless explicitly asked too.
+- This is a new TUI framework which is not ratatui, do not use ratatui types unless explicitly asked too
+- When writing yeehaw examples, look at other examples stored in `yeehaw/yeehaw/examples/` first
+- When writing new yeehaw elements, look at other elements are programmed in `yeehaw/yeehaw/elements/`, use these as examples.
 - Always code in Rust.
 - When building new elements and widgets always use other elements and widget as a template to work from.